Akuli/oomph/docs/syntax.md

 1. Newline tokens and indentation tokens (that is, newlines and spaces not inside strings) inside `(` `)` or `[` `]` are ignored.
 2. When the keywords `not` and `in` appear consecutively, as two separate tokens, they are replaced with one `not in` token.
+In the same way, `as not` is combined into one token.
 3. Newlines are cleaned up.
 4. If there is `:` operator followed by a newline and an indentation, all those tokens are replaced with one token signifying the beginning of a block.